classgraph/classgraph/README.md

 Because FastClasspathScanner parses the classfile binary format directly, it is particularly lightweight.
 In particular, FastClasspathScanner does not depend on a classfile/bytecode parsing and manipulation library such as Javassist or ObjectWeb ASM.

+FastClasspathScanner is able to transitively follow [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF` (these are not added to the system property `java.class.path` for some reason).

 ### Usage

 There are two different mechanisms for using FastClasspathScanner.
 (The two mechanisms can be used together.)